Yalçın Akdoğan: Journalism

 Akdoğan began his journalism career after receiving work experience at Milliyet, he was awarded for news reporting, research and studying as well as formatting during the Hürriyet Foundation Young Journalists competition in 1991.
 He has worked at Yeni Şafak, Star, İç Anadolu, Milli Gazete as well as numerous magazines such as Nehir and Yeni Zemin.
 He later served as the advisor responsible for the press for Ministers of State.

 Early political career

-Akdoğan served as the Director of Education, Culture and Public Relations at the Municipality of Pendik, a district in İstanbul.
+Akdoğan served as the Director of Education, Culture and Public Relations at the Municipality of Pendik, a district in Istanbul.
 He became a member of the Justice and Development Party (AKP) and became an advisor for the party leader (at the time Recep Tayyip Erdoğan).
 He became a Member of Parliament representing Ankara's first electoral district at the 2011 general election and was re-elected in June 2015.

 Chief Advisor to the Prime Minister

 Akdoğan was well known for being one of the most influential contributors to shaping the Justice and Development Party's political ideology and outlook.
 He published his book Muhafazakâr Demokrasi (Conservative Democracy) in July 2004, discussing the AKP's declared ideological placement.
+In the book he used the concept of freedom of religion developed by Ali Fuat Başgil.